November 25, 2015How Best to Spread the Word About Cloud Foundry?

-On September 21, 2012, Renat Khasanshyn, the Founder and Chairman of Altoros, made a session “Benchmarking Couchbase Server” at CouchConf that was held in San Francisco.
-The event was attended by 400 NoSQL developers and users.
-The conference featured sessions by Orbitz, LinkedIn, Tapjoy, IBM, Sabre Holdings, McGraw Hill, and others.
-The industry leaders as well as common NoSQL users came to learn about a new 2.0 release of Couchbase Server and share their experience in implementation of this NoSQL database.
+On Sep 21, 2012, Renat Khasanshyn, CEO at Altoros, delivered a session “Benchmarking Couchbase Server” at CouchConf held in San Francisco.
+The event was attended by 400 NoSQL developers and featured presentations by Orbitz, LinkedIn, Tapjoy, IBM, Sabre Holdings, McGraw Hill, and others.

-In his session Renat highlighted that all NoSQL vendors say their databases are fast and scalable, but this is not really helpful for end users.
-They want to know how a particular database will manage with different types of workloads.
-To reveal the truth, three popular NoSQL products were compared: MongoDB, Cassandra, and Couchbase Server 2.0.
-The analysis was made using the YCSB framework and the performance was tested on Amazon virtual machines.
-The results of the comparison were presented in graphs.
+In his session, Renat highlighted that all NoSQL vendors say their databases are fast and scalable, but this is not really helpful for end users.
+They want to know how a particular database will manage different types of workloads.
+To reveal the truth, three NoSQL systems were compared: MongoDB, Cassandra, and Couchbase Server 2.0.
+The analysis was made using the YCSB framework; the performance was tested on Amazon virtual machines.
+The results of the comparison were introduced in the presentation below.

 NoSQL Tech Comparison: Cassandra (DataStax), MongoDB, and Couchbase

 Looks Couchbase outperformed MongoDB and Cassandra a lot.
 Any reason makes none of your featured projects (http://altoros.com/featured_projects.html?cp_technology=nosql) was using it?

 We have been working on a number of projects recently where Couchbase is used.
 Soon we are planning to publish them in the Featured projects or as case studies.
 Will post a comment here when they are on our web site.